 Follow the standard capitalization rules for American English.
 Additionally:

 Recommended in a Kubernetes context: A Job creates one or more Pods.

 Recommended: The Cloud Scheduler job publishes a message to a Cloud Pub/Sub topic at one-minute intervals.

 Capitalization in titles and headings

 In document titles and headings, use sentence case.
 That is, capitalize only the first word in the title, the first word in a subheading after a colon, and any proper nouns or other terms that are always capitalized a certain way.

-Even though you're using sentence case, don't put a period at the end of a heading.
+Even though you're using sentence case, don't put a period at the end of a title or heading.

 In references to any title or heading from a document that follows this guide, use sentence case even if the title or heading itself uses title case.
 That way, when the title or heading is eventually updated to sentence case, the reference will match.

 When you reference the title of any work or source that doesn't follow this guide, retain the original capitalization.
 For more information about formatting references to third-party sources, see Formatting cross-references and HTML and semantic tagging.

 For more information about internal and external references, see Cross-references.